masif2002/AZ-900-notes/README.md

 ```

 ### Other Storage Services
 * Azure **Storage Explorer** is a software that can be run on your local machine to upload files to storage.
-It is getting depreciated soon and is replaced with **Storage browser** instead which performs the similar functionality as well
+It is getting depreciated soon and is replaced with **Storage browser** instead which performs similar functionality as well
 * **AZcopy** is a CLI tool that allows you to copy files across blob containers (Storage) in Azure.
 You can also use it to download files locally or even transfer to a storage bucket on another cloud
 * Azure **File Sync** enables to sync on premises file server in the cloud
 * Azure **Migrate** is a service that allows you to easily migrate to the cloud.
 It scans for VMs, databases, services in your environments (on-premises) and plans for your migration